HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Benchmarking_on_vLLM/Online_Static/README.md

 # Static Online Serving Examples
 This folder contains scripts and configuration files to enable a user to run automated inference on different models on vLLM in online serving mode.

 These scripts are designed to be portable and runnable on any Gaudi machine with minimal pre-requisites.
-Each folder contains :
+Each folder contains:
 - Recipe to build Gaudi container image.
 - Recipe for starting vLLM server on Gaudi.
 - Perf Test script to run a user-scale request on vLLM server with a report of the results.